 5. Start planning and educating for the next event.

 I hope those of you who have been gluten free for a while and have learned to eat safely at group events will share any other tips you have developed over time.
-Linda shared her story of a recent group event over at her site, The Gluten-Free Homemaker.
-Several who commented offered some future options for eating safely, as well as their own personal experiences in this category.
-Please share what works for you in these situations; we can all benefit from the wisdom gained from others.
-I know I haven’t listed all the things I personally do because so much I do to eat safely I do instinctively now after 6 1/2 years of eating gluten free.
+We can all benefit from the wisdom gained from others.
+I know I haven’t listed all the things I personally do because so much that I do to eat safely I do instinctively after so many years of eating gluten free.
+(I’ve been gluten free since 2003.)
 So, I look forward to hearing your input and I know it will be greatly appreciated by those who are enjoying their first gluten-free (and/or “other”-free) holidays this year.

 In closing, two things …

 Keeping the true meaning of Thanksgiving in mind, here’s today’s quote from the BeFreeForMe site and blog.
 (Kathleen Reale shares a thought-provoking quote on her site each day.
-Kathleen, who has celiac herself, has created a great source of allergen-free information including reviews of products, giveaways, coupons, etc. at BeFreeForMe.)
+Kathleen, who has celiac herself, has created a great source of allergen-free information including reviews of products, giveaways, coupons, etc.) This message is as timeless.

 And, as the Sarge (Sgt.
 Phil Esterhaus) used to say before he sent the force out on the streets on one of my all-time favorite television shows, Hill Street Blues, “Let’s be careful out there.”